-Reliable construction of a living entity requires: types of matter, machines that manipulate matter, physical assembly processes, stores of energy for use during construction, and usually information e.g. about which components to assemble at each stage, how to assemble them, and how to decide in what order to do so.
-This requires, at every stage, at least: (i) components available for remaining stages, (ii) information about which components, and which movements and other processes are required, (iii) mechanisms capable of assembling the components, (iv) mechanisms able to decide what should happen next, whether selection is random or information-based.
+Reliable construction of a living entity requires: appropriate types of matter, machines that manipulate matter, physical assembly processes, stores of energy for use during construction, and usually information e.g. about which components to assemble at each stage, how to assemble them, and how to decide in what order to do so.
+This requires, at every stage, at least: (i) components available for the remaining stages, (ii) information about which components, and which movements and other processes are required, (iii) mechanisms capable of assembling the components, (iv) mechanisms able to decide what should happen next, whether selection is random or information-based.
 Sometimes the mechanisms are part of the structure assembled, sometimes not.
 Some may be re-usable multi-purpose mechanisms, while others are temporary structures discarded after use, e.g. types of scaffolding, and other tools.
+In this context the egg-shell of a bird or reptile could be viewed as scaffolding (a temporary structure supporting safe development).

 The mechanisms involved in construction of an organism can be thought of as a construction kit, or collection of construction kits.
-Some components of the kit are parts of the organism and are used during the life of the mechanism, e.g. for growth and repair.
-Construction kits used for building information-processing mechanisms may continue being used and extended long after birth as discussed in the section on epigenesis below.
+Some components of the kit are parts of the organism and are used throughout the life of the mechanism, e.g. cell-assembly mechanisms used for growth and repair.
+Construction kits used for building information processing mechanisms may continue being used and extended long after birth as discussed in the section on epigenesis below.
 All of the construction kits must ultimately come from the Fundamental Construction kit (FCK) provided by physics and chemistry.